Create Impactful Employee Engagements

 HandsOn Twin Cities partners with companies of all sizes to design, develop, and implement comprehensive volunteer programs that go beyond simply “showing up.”
 We provide end-to-end support, including strategy, project design, logistics, onsite coordination, and post-event impact measurement—for both hands-on and pro bono engagements.
 Our approach ensures volunteer experiences align with your business goals, energize and inspire employees, strengthen your nonprofit partners, and create measurable, lasting impact across the community.

-Examples of projects include:
+Examples include:

 General Mills